tgross/devopsdaysmsp2018/content/_index.md

 *[Martin Zinkevich (Google), Rules of Machine Learning: Best Practices for ML Engineering](https://developers.google.com/machine-learning/rules-of-ml/)*

+{{% note %}}
+we need to remember with any ML project that human judgement is required to connect the learned objectives to their impact with the real world -- our business, our industry, and the community as a whole
+{{% /note %}}

 ---

 # SQL > ML

 {{% note %}}
-first rule should always be: why are we choosing ML over some well-tuned SQL or other algorithm? are we choosing to use a method with chaotic feedback mechanisms instead of something that's simple and deterministic simply because of resume-driven development?
+first rule should always be: why are we choosing ML over some well-tuned SQL or other algorithm? why are we choosing to use a method with chaotic feedback mechanisms instead of something that's simple and deterministic? is this simply because of resume-driven development?
 {{% /note %}}

 ---